dtinit/data-transfer-project/extensions/data-transfer/portability-data-transfer-twitter/Readme.md

 ## Maintained By

-The Instagram extension was created by the
+The Twitter extension was created by the
 [DTP maintainers](mailto:portability-maintainers@googlegroups.com)
 and is not an official product of Twitter.